FreekDB/FreekDB/README.md

-- 👋 Hi, I’m @FreekDB
+- 👋 Hi, I’m @FreekDB - Freek de Bruijn.
-- 👀 I’m interested in programming and creative coding.
+- 👀 I’m interested in software development.
-- 🌱 I’m currently enjoying using Kotlin to build an app (Android first, multiplatform later).
+- 🌱 I’m currently enjoying using Kotlin to build an animal shelter app (Android first, multiplatform later).
-- 💞️ I’m looking to collaborate on cool creative coding projects (for example in Processing).

 <!---
 FreekDB/FreekDB is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.